 Dane County opened an Aging and Disability Resource Center in November 2012 to become a single entry point where older adults and people with disabilities and their families can obtain information and advice about a wide range of resources available in their local communities.
-Dane County's ADRC is the single point of information, assistance, and options counseling and enrollment for long-term care services, both public and private.
-Dane County's transition to Family Care started in February 2018 and reached entitlement in February 2021.
+Dane County's ADRC provides options counseling and enrollment for long-term care services, both public and private.
+Dane County's transition to Family Care started in February 2018 and reached full entitlement in February 2021.
 We are extremely fortunate to have both an ADRC and 12 Senior Focal Points-enabling continuity of care from short-term information & assistance to long-term case management.